nasa/oceandata-notebooks/book/notebooks/oci/ml_cloud_mask.md

 - [Earthdata Cloud Access](../earthdata_cloud_access)

-**NOTE**: If you are not running this notebook as part of the PACE Hack Week, you will have to download the [cloud mask dataset](https://oceancolor.gsfc.nasa.gov/fileshare/ian_carroll/pace-hackweek-2024/cldmask_dataset.tar.gz) to your local machine and extract it.
-Update CLDMASK_PATH to point to the location where you extracted the dataset.
+**NOTE**: This notebook will download a [cloud mask dataset](https://oceancolor.gsfc.nasa.gov/fileshare/ian_carroll/pace-hackweek-2024/cldmask_dataset.tar.gz) to your local machine and extract it.
+Update CLDMASK_DOWNLOAD_PATH and CLDMASK_PATH if you'd like this to be downloaded or extracted elsewhere.

 </div>